MagicMicky/MagicMicky.github.io/_posts/2014-08-01-loose_coupling_using_otto.md

 Once posted, every class that subscribed to the ShopEvent event type, via our Bus, will be notified of this new events!

 >**Pro-tip:**<br>
 > There is an Intellij plugin for Otto.
-It allows you to go bakc and forth in the events posted by Otto.
+It allows you to go back and forth in the events posted by Otto.
 See [here][8] for more information!

 I'll leave you find a lot more example on how to use Otto, including [otto samples][7], and its [documentation][5].
 I hope this article helped you think about how to do in-app communication in Android.
 If you have any suggestion, question, or you think I forgot something, feel free to comment below! :-)